SchedulingKit

 Definition

 Minimum notice period (also called minimum scheduling notice or lead time) is the time buffer required between when a booking is made and when it can occur.
 For example, 4-hour minimum notice means clients cannot book an appointment starting within the next 4 hours.
 This gives you time to prepare, prevents surprise meetings, and ensures you see new bookings before they occur.
+Understanding this concept is essential for businesses evaluating scheduling technology, as it directly impacts how efficiently teams manage their time and how smoothly clients move through the booking process.

 24-hour minimum notice for consulting sessions to review materials